evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/self-sovereign-identities.md

 The external signer url is requested on each schema, credential definition, credential and presentation creation.
 The endpoint is generally requested with the following parameters:

-- ``did`` - `string`: did to sign the message for
+- ``did`` - `string`: DID to sign the message for
-- ``message`` - `string`: string sign (usually a stringified object)
+- ``message`` - `string`: text to sign (usually a stringified object)

 ## Example signer

 *This example is based on a typescript implementation.
 This can be probably done in every language.*

-Please visit the following project for a example signing endpoint: [tnt-agent signer](https://github.com/evannetwork/tnt-agent/blob/feature/develop/src/plugins/signer/signer.ts).
+Please visit the following project for an example signing endpoint: [tnt-agent signer](https://github.com/evannetwork/tnt-agent/blob/feature/develop/src/plugins/signer/signer.ts).

 This sample uses ``ECDSA`` (Elliptic Curve Digital Signature) encryption algorithm.

-1. Please resolve the original did document to ensure, that the did is really permitted on the underlying document.
+1. Resolve the original DID document to ensure, that the DID is really permitted on the underlying document.

 ```ts
 import { ecsign, toRpcSig } from 'ethereumjs-util';